CD or DVD Cannot Burn Discs (Windows 7)

 If you cannot burn music or data to blank CDs or DVDs, follow the steps in this document to resolve the problem.

-The type of disc you use for burning must be compatible with the type of disc drive in your computer, that is, you cannot burn a DVD-R disc in a drive that does not support DVD-R technology.
+When a computer running Windows 7 is unable to burn discs, the problem might be the computer's compatibility with the disc type.
+The type of disc you use for burning must be compatible with the type of disc drive in your computer.
+That is, you cannot burn a DVD-R disc in a drive that does not support DVD-R technology.

 For testing purposes, try a few different brands of CD-R (compact disc recordable).
 CD-R discs are supported by all recordable disc drives.